lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 Let's inspect the above code...

-_How are the Events triggered in Bloc?_
+_How are Events triggered in Bloc?_

 TODO